tendermint/tendermint/docs/specification/new-spec/encoding.md

 ### BitArray

-BitArray is encoded as an `int` of the number of bits, and with an array of `uint64` to encode value of each array element.
+The BitArray is used in block headers and some consensus messages to signal whether or not something was done by each validator.
+BitArray is represented with a struct containing the number of bits (`Bits`) and the bit-array itself encoded in base64 (`Elems`).

 ```go
 type BitArray struct {